 Danger in the Water: Protect Your Pet from Toxic Algae

-At DoveLewis, we see heartbreaking cases every year of pets who become critically ill after swimming in or drinking from water contaminated by harmful algal blooms.
-While not every body of water poses a risk, it only takes one exposure to turn a fun outing into a medical emergency.
+At DoveLewis, we see heartbreaking cases every year of pets who become critically ill after exposure to these toxins.
+While most bodies of water are safe to enjoy, it only takes one exposure to turn a fun summer outing into a life-threatening emergency.

 toxic algae petsWhat Exactly is Toxic Algae?